oldham123/cfa_level_iii/_readings/Reading 37 Overview of the Global Investment Performance Standards.md

 - After-tax reporting is supplementary and optional
   - Firms claiming to manage in a tax aware manner may want to justify this claim
   - This is a representation of how management would have transferred results to after-tax results
+  - It is important to note that there are no after-tax capital market indices available that account for the impact of capital gains
   - Assumed tax rates and rules should be disclosed
     - Pre-liquidation methods consider only the realised taxes that period
     - Mark-to-liquidation approaches assume that taxes are fully rcognised each year and never deferred

+- Time-weighted return calculations in the event of external cash flows (ECFs) introduce complications
+  - Several methods have been, and are now, allowed:
+    - The **Dietz method** assumed ECFs occurred in the middle of time periods, acceptable until 2005
+      - The numerator is the ending value, minus both the beginning value and the ECF
+      - The denominator is the beginning value, plus half the ECF
+    - The **Modifed Diets method** weights each cash flow by the number of days they were present in the portfolio for, acceptable until 2010
+      - The numerator is the same as the Dietz method
+      - The denominator is the beginning value, plus each ECF multiplied by the percentage of the period for which those cash flows were present in the portfolio
+      - The **Daily Valuation method** simply defines a new calculation period whenever an ECF occurs, and geometrically links them together
+        - This is the most accurate method
+    - The **MIRR** method uses an IRR calculation as an approximation for time-weighted return